The Therapy Journal

 From Pattern to Presence: How Early States Shape What We’re Drawn To

 Why do certain images, habits, or interests keep catching our attention, even when we don’t seek them out?
 Often, it has less to do with the thing itself and more to do with early emotional states learned long before words.
-This reflective piece explores how those early states shape adult patterns, and how understanding them can quietly restore choice and energy.
+This reflective post explores how those early states shape adult patterns, and how understanding them can quietly restore choice and energy.

 Read More